 10. Just because you’re a customer doesn’t mean you get service

+In our list of Things You Should Know Before Visiting Berlin, this is usually the most surprising.
 Berlin is infamous for its terrible customer service.
 So, buckle up!
 How bad the service can get in Berlin will come as quite a shock to many American tourists from the land of hyper-customer service.
 This often painfully evident when you try to pay and see the server run away from you (rather than kick you out to speed in the next guests).
 Despite this, tipping in Germany HAS become more common over the last twenty years, although service hasn’t exactly shaken off the reputation of the cold-shoulder approach it’s gained.
 If your server is attentive and takes care of you, do us all a favour, and tip them well – in this climate, they likely deserve it.

 11. Don’t forget to validate your train ticket